MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-manage-forms.md

 The Theme section can be opened by selecting the brush icon in the right pane.
 Theme controls the style of all types of fields, buttons, and text.
 Once you set the theme of a field, it affects all fields of the same type in your form.

-Theme feature is an user-friendly interface for editing of CSS classes definitions in form HTML.
-It works only with out-of-the-box form styles, custom CSS classes are not visualized, but you can still edit your custom CSS classes using the HTML code editor.
+Theme feature is a user-friendly interface for editing of CSS classes definitions in form HTML.
+It works only with out-of-the-box form styles, custom CSS classes aren't visualized, but you can still edit your custom CSS classes using the HTML code editor.

 > [!div class="mx-imgBorder"]
 > ![Edit style of your input field using Theme.](media/real-time-marketing-form-theme.png)